qbead/qbeadWebsite/content/book/quickstart.md

 :::

-## Setting Up the Arduino Software
+## Installing the Arduino Software

 Much of the joy of the SpinWheel comes from your ability to change it and make it do whatever you wish!
 The rest of the guide will walk you through adding a new animation to your SpinWheel.
 Do not worry if you find this part challenging, learning new things can be confusing at first.
 If you get stuck, check out the [Troubleshooting Guide](/troubleshoot) and don't be afraid to experiment.
 While feeling confused is normal, it will get easier as you go!

 In order to write new animations for the SpinWheel, you will need a way to reprogram the computer on the SpinWheel.
 We use the Arduino programming language to communicate with the SpinWheel.

 1. Start by installing the Arduino software on your computer, which you can download for free from [arduino.cc/en/Main/Software](https://arduino.cc/en/Main/Software#download).
 For step by step help, Arduino has provided [instructions](https://www.arduino.cc/en/Guide) for each operating system.

+## Configuring the Arduino Software

 Once the software is installed, we have to configure it to communicate with the SpinWheel.